 NPSG comment - This new country park surrounds the new Brize Meadow development and provides essential open green space which the Parish Council, working with Bloor Homes, is ensuring that it provides not only recreational space, but provide a high level of biodiversity.
-These areas also form part of the 'Green Corridor' network as identified by TVERC in appendix 05.
+These areas also form part of the 'Green Corridor' network as identified by TVERC in Appendix 05.
 Because these areas will be owned by Brize Norton Parish Council, it is not considered essential to apply for Local Green Space designation.
-Area 7 also forms part of the Strategic Buffer Zone B and is referred to in Policy CLH3.